COVID-19 Safety Plan

 - We have posted signage at the main entrance indicating who is restricted from entering the premises, including visitors and workers with symptoms.

-- Supervisors have been trained on monitoring workers and the workplace to ensure policies and procedures are being followed.
+- Supervisors (Shift Leads) have been trained on monitoring workers and the workplace to ensure policies and procedures are being followed.

 Step 5: Monitor your workplace and update your plans as necessary

-- If we identify a new area of concern, or if it seems like something isn’t working, we will take steps to update our policies and procedures.
+- If we identify a new area of concern, or if it seems like something isn’t working, we will take steps to update our policies and procedures and communicate these changes to our staff

 - We will involve workers in this process and take their suggestions and feedback.